AndreaW8/wav2lip-distillation/README.md

 #### Multi Loss Wins

 The best results came from **combining multiple losses together**.
-Models trained with channel distillation + SSIM + feature + style + TV losses achieved the strongest lip sync metrics (LSE-D and LSE-C scores) and reached stable validation loss.
+Models trained with channel distillation + SSIM + feature + style + TV losses achieved the strongest lip sync metrics (LSE-D and LSE-C scores).

 Sample frames comparing student outputs at 80 epochs showed that the full multi loss knowledge distillation setup produced faces that were structurally and texturally closer to the teacher outputs.
 For the better performing models, visual differences between student and teacher outputs were often subtle, suggesting that a more challenging dataset could better highlight the effects of different loss combinations.